-Today we’re talking EASY.
-Easy!
-But absolutely delicious.
-A fruit salad recipe that’s perfectly fitting for Mother’s Day (or any other spring or summer event) with an amped up whipped cream situation.
-Mimosa whipped cream!
 I realize this is a lot of exclamation points for a simple breakfast or brunch staple like fruit salad, but enjoying a medley of fresh fruit with a dollop of whipped cream flavored like a favorite brunch cocktail is cause for celebration. 🎉

 - 6 oz blueberries